 We operate in locations throughout the U.S. and internationally and, as a result, we are subject to the tax laws and regulations of U.S. federal, state, local and foreign governments.
 From time to time, various legislative or administrative initiatives may be proposed that could adversely affect our tax positions.
 In addition, U.S. federal, state, local and foreign tax laws and regulations are extremely complex and subject to varying interpretations.
 Moreover, economic and political pressures to increase tax revenue in various jurisdictions may make resolving any future tax disputes favorably more difficult.
-There can be no assurance that our tax positions will not be challenged by relevant tax authorities or that we would be successful in any such challenge.
-Changes to our tax positions resulting from future tax legislation and administrative initiatives or challenges from taxing authorities could adversely affect our results of operations and financial condition.
+There can be no assurance that our tax positions resulting from future tax legislation and administrative initiatives or challenges from taxing authorities could adversely affect our results of operations and financial condition.